nak3/go-lvm/README.md

 ### Overview

-go-lvm calls liblvm API and manipulate LVM. go-lvm is a library based on python-lvm developed in [LVM2](https://sourceware.org/lvm2/).
+go-lvm is a go library to call liblvm API based on python-lvm developed in [LVM2](https://sourceware.org/lvm2/).

 ### Usage